lakshmanaram/Incor/README.md

-# Program-runner
+# INCOR
+INstant COde Runner
-runs the changed files in a folder automatically in terminal
+runs the programs present in the mentioned folder instantaneously as and when changes are made.